-We recently interviewed Dianna Gould-Saltman, a former family lawyer turned judge.
-She reflected on her career path, becoming a judge and how family lawyers can better their own practices.
+We interviewed Dianna Gould-Saltman, a former family lawyer, on becoming a judge and preparation in the courtroom.
+She has tips for better practice.

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)